mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Kip..."
 I said his name, and he turned away.
 But I'd seen this before.
 I knew he was still listening.
 "We're all looking death in the eye right now.
 We need to look for a way out or we're all done for.
 And if there really is nothing that can be done, I want to be there with you and Melna, at the end.
 Not on some strange prisoners' island."

 "How can you be so sure that you'll be safe where up there?
-This is all just a big experiment and they want you to be the subject.
-Let them send one of their own."
+This is all just a big experiment.
+Let them send one of their own if they believe in it this much."

-"I too am Holragi, if you've forgotten.
+"I am not just Heikoi, Kip.
+I am Holragi, too.
+Have you forgotten?
 My father taught me that life is so rarely blessed with a journey of purpose; that regret follows those who do not heed its call."

-"And your mother taught you that all life is sacred.
-Your journey is not more important than your life."
+"And our village taught us that all life is sacred.
+There is nothing in your journey that is more important than your life."

-"If this is really the end for all of us, then this journey may repay the debt of my life for each one I save."
+"If this is really the end for all of us, then it very well may be.
+What I find out there may save everyone, repaying the debt of my life millions of times over."

 "No," he said.
 His voice was broken, filled with frustration.
 "You're throwing your life away on a hope."
 I looked at Kipnu's sullen face and for a moment I felt a sense of doubt come upon me.
 His eyes grew wide and wild with anger.
 "You did this," he raised his voice to Fajro.
 "You filled hae mind with these delusions."